Hugo-Roy/metal-addict-back-end/deploy.md

     ```

 4. Allow read and write on the directory containing the keys with `sudo chmod -R 777 config/jwt/`.

+5. Allow read and write on the directory that will contain the uploads `sudo chmod -R 777 uploads/pictures/`.

-5. Configure the .env.local with `nano .en.local` and write in :
+6. Configure the .env.local with `nano .en.local` and write in :

     ```
     DATABASE_URL="mysql://username:password@127.0.0.1:3306/share_o_metal"